awsdocs/aws-java-developer-guide-v2/doc_source/java-tls.rst

 * ApacheHttpClient: The SDK always prefers TLS 1.2, if it's supported in the platform.

-* UrlHttpConnectionClient: To enforce only TLS 1.2, you can use the system property.
+* UrlHttpConnectionClient: To enforce only TLS 1.2, you can use the system property command.

 .. code-block:: java